Crew members rescued as container ship burns off B.C. coast

 Coast guard officials from both Canada and the United States issued warnings to mariners to keep clear of the Zim Kingston due to the danger of smoke and falling cargo.

-A Transport Canada surveillance plane circled the smoldering vessel for much of the day Saturday.
+A Transport Canada surveillance plane circled the smouldering vessel for much of the day Saturday.

 The U.S. Coast Guard Navigation Center sent out a broadcast to mariners Friday afternoon warning that the lost shipping containers may be partially submerged and not easily visible from the ocean's surface.